coezbek/rodo/plan.md

-# 2021-06-02
+# 2021-06-08

 Todos until Rodo 0.1.0
  - [ ] Release
- - [x] Improve postponing, so that it merges better with day closure.
- - [x] Postponing should postpone at least 1 day, but never to a day in the past (same with close)
- - [x] Add support for shadow cursor
  - [ ] Test on Mac
+ - [ ] Update README.md
+ - [ ] Short introvideo
+ - [x] Silence warnings about pattern matching

 Todos for Rodo 0.2.0 and later
- - [ ] When postponing copy section headers and parent todos
+ - [x] When postponing copy section headers and parent todos
  - [ ] When closing days, use a checkmark to mark the day as done
  - [ ] Multiline/wrap support
  - [ ] Autosave